 Whenever you log into SmartMusic, you arrive at the Home page, where you can instantly see if students have completed assignments since your last visit.

 When they have, a blue dot appears next to Assignments in any given class.
 Simply click on this dot to begin grading.

 From the Gradebook you can review each student’s best performance score on any assignment and hear a recording of the associated performance.
 You can also comment on the performance, change the grade, and make other adjustments as you would in any other gradebook.

 SmartMusic Has Two Kinds of Free

 With all the above available for free, you might wonder why any teacher would purchase a subscription.

 First, a paid subscription includes full access to the entire SmartMusic library.
-This includes thousands of solos, many hundreds of ensemble titles, and more than one-hundred top method books.
-A paid subscription also adds access to additional features including Sight Reading Builder and Compose, the built-in music notation tool.
+This includes thousands of solos, ensemble titles, and more than 175 method books.
+A paid subscription also provides access to Sight Reading Builder.

 Whether you explore the trial or simply stick with your free account, we hope you take advantage of all the free resources SmartMusic offers you and your students.